 - Use a table filter to find your campaign, then click its name.

-- To see your campaign settings, click Settings from the page menu on the left.
+- To view your campaign settings, click Settings from the page menu on the left.

 - If the domain or language is missing, enter the domain or select a language from the drop-down.
 Double-check to be sure that your domain name is spelled correctly.

-2. Your dynamic ad targets are not set up correctly
+2. Your dynamic ad targets aren't set up correctly

 Dynamic Search Ads use dynamic ad targets to determine which sections or pages of your website to use for showing your ads to customers.